See a list of members in the Council.

 National Women’s Law Center v.
 Office of Management and Budget

 NRF joined a coalition amicus brief urging the D.C.
-Circuit to reverse the district court’s decision to reinstate the Equal Employment Opportunity Commission’s burdensome expansion of the annual EEO-1 report.
+U.S. Circuit Court of Appeals to reverse a U.S. District Court decision to reinstate the Equal Employment Opportunity Commission’s burdensome expansion of the annual EEO-1 report.
 NRF previously filed an amicus brief in the D.C.
 District Court asking the court to consider the substantial burden that implementing sweeping new EEOC data requirements would have on employers.

 Retailers Ask Supreme Court for Clarity in ADA Website Claims